RockefellerArchiveCenter/MatchBox/README.md

 # MatchBox
-A simple application that uses the ArchivesSpace API to help determine which box a three-dimensional object will fit in.
+A simple application that uses the ArchivesSpace API to help determine the box into which a three-dimensional object will fit.
+A demonstration site is available at [https://github.com/RockefellerArchiveCenter/MatchBox](https://github.com/RockefellerArchiveCenter/MatchBox)

 ## Requirements